Loyalty Program Development Cost: 2026 Complete Guide

 Harley's HOG program, launched in 1983, turned customers into a community.
 HOG members spend 30% more than other Harley owners.
 During the company's hardest financial period, that loyalty carried weight.

 McDonald's MyMcDonald's Rewards drove over $20 billion in sales last year from loyalty members alone.
-That's not a loyalty program.
-That's a revenue engine.
+At scale, a well-built loyalty platform becomes a revenue engine, not just a retention tool.

 So the question isn't "should we build one?"
 It's "how much does it actually cost, and when does it pay back?"